Especially relevant for operations-heavy businesses with real workflow complexity.

 Practical examples

-• Improving access to standards, notes, and prior project information
+- Improving access to materials standards, specs, and prior project records

 Logistics / Operations-Heavy Teams